aliyun-sls/sls-doc/src/en/dataprocessdemo/remove_sensitive_info.md

     id_encrypt: idcard is 110105****
     ```

-## Scenario 7：网址脱敏
+## Scenario 7: Mask URLs

-- 脱敏方法对日志内容中的网址做脱敏处理，并且将脱敏的数据转成明文格式，可运用 Base64 编码解码函数，对网址进行转码。
+- Solution.
+To mask URLs in log entries, you can convert the URLs to plaintext and then use Base64 encoding and decoding functions to transcode the URLs.

-- 示例
+- Example

   - Raw log entries